Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/a-case-for-graphql.md

 part: Epilouge
 chapter: none
 ---

-GraphQL is a query langauge for your API that allows to specifiy exactly in what shape and form you want your data to be queried or mutated on your API.
-It has nothing to do with your database schema too nor forces you to use a graph database.
+GraphQL is a query language for your API that allows you to specify exactly in what shape and form you want your data to be queried or mutated on your API.
+GraphQL has nothing to do with your database schema nor does it forces you to use a graph database.

-## What problem does it solve???
+## What problem does GraphQL solve ?

-It prevents you from devevloping mutliple endpoints to collect data.
-Lets say I had an API that does operations on `Stocks, Companies & Currencies`.
-You have make the following endpoints in the backend:
+GraphQL prevents you from developing multiple endpoints to collect data.
+Let us say you had an API that does operations on Stocks, Companies & Currencies.
+You would have had to make the following endpoints in the backend:

 get all stocks